The Repair Movement

 The seamstress who hemmed your pants while you waited.

-The hardware guy who knew exactly what you needed before you finished explaining.
+The person at the hardware store who knew exactly what you needed before you finished explaining.

 The repair shop that fixed your toaster instead of selling you a new one.